Swingerz Golf: Multiplayer

 Although Swingerz Golf does not support online play, it does support multiplayer gaming over one console.
 Up to four players or computer-controller players can play a match together, even if 4 controllers are not available.
 There are three modes of multiplayer play.
 These are stroke play, skins, and near-pin.
 In stroke play, two to four players compete against each other over 18 holes of any chosen course.
 The winner is the player who has the lowest score at the end of the 18th hole.
 In match play, 2 players play through 18 holes, competing for the lowest score on each hole.
 For each hole, the player who achieves the lowest score earns a point.
 The player with the most points at the end of the last hole wins.
 In near-pin mode, each player gets one shot per hole.
 The player that lands on the green closest to the pin wins that particular hole.
 Scoring and winning are the same as that of match play.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 33 out of 40.
 GamePro said, "While Swingerz doesn't add anything new to the big-head golf genre, the things it does, it does well enough.
 GameCube owners looking for mascot golf but who don't want the 2Xtreme sportz[sic] feel of Outlaw Golf will be happy with Swingerz."
 (Note: GamePro gave the game two 4/5 scores for graphics and fun factor, 3.5/5 for sound, and 4.5/5 for control.)